jlusty/toms-data-onion/README.md

-# toms-data-onion
-Tom's Data Onion (Programming Puzzle): https://www.tomdalling.com/toms-data-onion/
+# Tom's Data Onion

+My solutions to [Tom's Data Onion](https://www.tomdalling.com/toms-data-onion/): _"a programming puzzle in a text file"_.

+Solutions written in Rust.